 The University Core Curriculum is required for all Pace undergraduate students.
 It is designed to promote active learning, student success, and faculty-student interaction.
 The University Core Curriculum for Lubin business majors requires a minimum of 53 credits in the liberal arts and sciences.
-The Business Analytics (BA) major requires MAT 131 Calculus I, a 4 credit course, which increases the University Core requirement to 54 credits.

 The University Core requirements are grouped into two Core areas: Foundation Requirements (19-28 credits) and Areas of Knowledge (25 credits).
 For a complete listing of the University Core requirements, please see the University Core Curriculum Section of this Catalog or visit the University Core web site by clicking here.
 Indicated below are specific courses that Lubin majors are required to take to fulfill Core areas as well as other important information on the University Core requirements.